 Doris Duke kept her camels, named Baby and Princess, sheltered in the conservatory of Rough Point during a hurricane in 1991.
 The rest of the time they had their own sheltered tent just outside the conservatory.
 A little window in the room (a “camel port”) let people feed them treats.

-The camels travelled in a horse trailer up from her New Jersey mansion to summer in Newport.
-They were infamous for chasing the security guards around the grounds for the occasional bite.
+Fun Fact!
+The camels were infamous for chasing the security guards around the grounds for the occasional bite.

 Camel topiaries in honour of Doris Duke’s beloved pet camels.

 The camel topiaries no doubt keep the spirit of Princess and Baby at the house (and the security guards on their toes).

 Rough Point on the famous Bellevue Avenue is definitely worth seeing.
 It provides a counterpoint to The Breakers Vanderbilt extravaganza.
 The Vanderbilts may not have liked it, but there were other rich people in the USA!